PX4/PX4-Autopilot/NxWidgets/UnitTests/README.txt

    for the STM3210E-EVAL available.
 However, the unit test can be run on other configurations (see steps d and e below).

-   NOTE:  The special configuratin sim/nxwm is recommended for unit-leveling testing of NxWM because the configuration is more complex in that case.
+   NOTE: Another special configuration, sim/nxwm, is recommended for unit-leveling testing of NxWM because the configuration is more complex in that case.

    We will assume the sim/nsh2 configuration in this discussion.
 The